Maintenance Connection Best Practices: Establishing Naming Conventions

 VESE = Vessel (VE) – Separator (SE)

-As the Procedure can either relate to a time or meter based interval, or an unscheduled type of repair, the ID and name needs to be flexible enough to allow for all variables.
+As the procedure can either relate to a time or meter-based interval, or an unscheduled type of repair, the ID and name need to be flexible enough to allow for all variables.

 VESE-M48-M-30 = Vessel, Separator 48-Monthly Mechanical Internal & External Inspection